 Both parents can stay with their newborn in the private, full-size NICU suites at Mercy.
 This allows you to be near your baby at all times, and the opportunity to truly be a part of his or her care.

 The NICU suites are designed to be gentle and sensitive to your baby's needs.
 They feature fully equipped special-care beds, with built-in scales so babies do not need to be disturbed to be weighed.
 A central monitoring system is in place for constant and close observation.

 A multidisciplinary team will care for your baby at Mercy.
 Along with your physicians and nurses, this includes dietitians, social workers, occupational and physical therapists, lactation consultants, respiratory therapists, pharmacists and the full services that are offered at Mercy, specially trained to help with your baby's care.

 Your baby's care doesn't end once he or she is discharged.

-Through a Developmental Care Clinic, the same team you had while at Mercy's NICU, including Dr. Allen, your nurses, and specialists like physical therapists, speech therapists, dietitians and social workers, will stay involved with your baby to ensure he or she gets the support they need.
+Through a Developmental Care Clinic, the same team you had while at Mercy's NICU, including your neonatologist, your nurses, and specialists like physical therapists, speech therapists, dietitians and social workers, will stay involved with your baby to ensure he or she gets the support they need.